 To make a new connection to an SQL database, follow these steps.

 - On the Connect to Database panel, choose a Database type.

 - Type in the Connection name.
 Give it a memorable name that helps you remember this connection.

-- Type in the Host and Port.
+- Type in the Host (this could be your Public IP) and Port.
 By default the port is set to 5432.

 - Type in the Database name.

 - Type in the database Username and Password

 - Click running a query. .
 If successful, skip to